iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 The report is split into two sections.

 The first section, [Section A](#2-section-a-software-security-vulnerabilities), showcases the results of Static Application Security Testing (SAST) using Synk [@snyk2024] and Dynamic Application Security Testing (DAST) using OWASP ZAP [@owaspzap2024].
-The identified vulnerabilities are described in this report along with the steps recommended to remediate them.
+The identified vulnerabilities (5 in total) are described in this report along with the steps recommended to remediate them.
 If a lack of vulnerabilities is found, then potential vulnerabilities with their mitigations are explored and mapped to OWASP guidelines [@owasptop102021].

 The second section, [Section B](#3-section-b-software-automation), covers the practical implementation of the CI/CD pipeline using GitHub's CI/CD platform, GitHub actions [@github2024] as a way to automate the build, testing, and deployment process.
 The pipeline will also include the aforementioned SAST and DAST tools used in [Section A](#2-section-a-software-security-vulnerabilities) in alignment with DevSecOps practices [@paloalto2024].
 Stages such as Docker build, image creation, and deployment to a cloud platform are also detailed.
 Furthermore, it also compares and contrasts any additional vulnerabilities